routes-dont-work/routes_dont_work/README.md

+**Rails 7.1 has added `rails routes --unused` which does the same thing as routes_dont_work.
+We suggest you use that instead now.**

+---

 routes_dont_work provides a test to ensure that all the routes in your Rails app actually route to something.
 In particular, it tests that: